Why You May Need to File a 433-D Installment Agreement

 Currently, the statute of limitations for the IRS to collect your debt is 10 years, although it can be extended.
 If your installment agreement is terminated, you will receive written notice from the IRS prior to the termination.

-Making the payments.
 The IRS expects payment by the due date.
 That’s the monthly due date on the agreement.
 If you can’t make your payment as scheduled, contact them immediately if not sooner.

-If your ability to pay changes.
 If your current financial condition changes, this agreement may change accordingly.
 Your current financial condition does not mean your current financial situation.
 Situations can change by the day.
 Your financial condition is longer-term.
 That’s the difference between getting a $1000 rebate one week and getting a new long-term contract the next.

 You have to provide updated financial information whenever it is requested.
 This updated information may mean either a modification of or a termination of the 433-D agreement if your financial condition has significantly changed.

-Don’t look for a federal tax refund.
 Uncle Sam will apply any federal tax refunds or overpayments to your balance, including the shared responsibility payment under the Affordable Care Act.
 However, this has been reduced to zero for your 2019 taxes under the Tax Cuts and Jobs Act which took effect on December 31, 2018.

 Your federal tax refund offset will continue each year until your debt is marked paid in full or until the mandatory collection period has expired.